Set Purchase Order Exchange Rate

 Save your script file

-You need to save your script file so you can load it to the NetSuite File Cabinet.
-Before you save your script file, you may want to adjust the indentation so that the script is more readable.
+You need to save your script file so you can upload it to the NetSuite File Cabinet.
+Before you save your script file, you may want to adjust the indentation to improve the readability of the script.
 Refer to The Complete Script for suggested indentation.

-When you are happy with how your script file reads, save it as a .js file (for example, cs_poExchangeRate.js).
+When you're happy with your script, save it as a .js file (for example, cs_poExchangeRate.js).

 Step 3: Create the Script Record